gokberkgunes/hugo-personal-website/content/_index.md

 days.
 For public consumption, I include references and directions for further information.

-On the nagivation pane, you may find my posts, some alternative front-ends to popular websites, and a meta search engine.
+On the navigation pane, you may find my posts, some alternative front-ends to popular websites, and a meta search engine.

 <!-- I find mathematics and algorithms behind the numerical solutions of